Skip to main content

 • Due to a physical, cognitive, or memory loss impairment requires supervision, cueing, and/or hands-on assistance with at least one but not all of the components of Bathing.

-• Uses an improvised or homemade item and without it, he or she would need assistance from another person to complete at least one but not all of the components of Bathing.
-Do not check the use of any adaptive equipment if an improvised or homemade item is being used, since this is not considered adaptive equipment.
+• Uses an improvised or homemade item and without it, they would need assistance from another person to complete at least one but not all the components of Bathing.

-• Bathes independently but, due to a cognitive impairment, regularly requires cueing or else he or she would not initiate the task of bathing.
+• Due to a cognitive impairment, regularly requires cueing or else they would not initiate the task of bathing.

 • Prefers to sponge bathe but does not maintain adequate hygiene due to a physical, cognitive, or memory loss impairment.